open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 # Common GitHub Actions practices

-For now this is documenting desired state across the three Java repositories.
+For now this is documenting the desired state across the three Java repositories.

 Once we agree and implement, will share more broadly across OpenTelemetry (and surely learn and make more changes).